-As a result, those who prioritise digital transformation are the ones who stand out; whether they’re an already-online business who need a transformation initiative to engage markets they have not previously targeted – or a traditionally offline brand who recognises that a negative digital brand experience can be damaging for CX, loyalty, reputation and more.
+As a result, those who prioritise digital transformation are the ones who stand out; whether they’re an already-online business that needs a transformation initiative to engage markets they have not previously targeted – or a traditionally offline brand who recognises that a negative digital brand experience can be damaging for CX, loyalty, reputation, and more.

 What Common Challenges Do Organisations Face that Digital Transformation Solves?

 We know that the scope for digital transformation can be vast.
 However, common challenges that organisations may look to solve with digital transformation may be to:

 Effective, modern customer experiences are spread across a wide variety of engagement points, platforms and channels.
 Customers expect brands to keep up!
 The onus is on the brand to recognise customers as individuals across their chosen touchpoints at any time, with the right, resonant messaging, despite paths to purchase being increasingly fragmented – the same person may visit a store, your website, engage via social channels or a newsletter, then finally purchase through an ad on a third party site – and expect a consistent experience throughout.